 The chair itself can disturb the performance of electromagnetic fields such as emitted by alarm systems of shops.
-For additional detail regarding the testing and use of this product with respect to electromagnetic emissions, see Appendix, Table I (Guidance and manufacturers declaration - electromagnetic emissions)

 H. HEAD ARRAY SAFETY AND RFI

 If you have a Head-array, the sensors used in the product have the potential to operate unintentionally if moisture or any substance that is electrically conductive is present in sufficient quantities.